zonemaster/zonemaster/docs/internal/test-requirements/TestRequirements.md

 considered a test case: [Normalization].

 This is not a static document.
-As DNS evolves and new issues are pointed at requirements will be added, removed or modiefied just as the test cases.
+As DNS evolves and new issues are pointed at requirements will be added, removed or modified just as the test cases.

 <!-- When updating the table, read TestRequirements-table-specification.txt -->
 <!-- START-TABLE -->